tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 #### Create the container if it does not exist

-*The Following code creates a container with the name given to the blob client if it does not exists yet.
+* The Following code creates a container with the name given to the blob client if it does not exists yet.

 ```C#
 myContainer.CreateIfNotExists();
 ```

-### Upload Data to a container
+### Upload data to a container

 #### Access a blob in a container by name